 - Someone who could teach me the shortcuts and help train my team to be more effective in a shorter time without the trial-and-error

-That’s why you need an external advisor, bit a non-executive director or a chairman.
+That’s why you need an external advisor, be it a non-executive director or a chairman.

 But there’s more.
 After fifteen years of wild feast-and-famine agency life I actually found people with simple methodologies for achieving high, steady growth.
 These advisors gave me something remarkable that isn’t just about a sympathetic ear: they also held me to my commitments.
 They listened, advised, evaluated my decisions and held me to account.
 When we structured actions to achieve a strategy, they came each month and made sure my team and I were delivering what we had decided on.
 Suddenly internal projects weren’t being dropped half way through because so-and-so had resigned or a client had left or we had four pitches on; our external advisor expected us to do what we promised regardless and held our feet to the flames.
 And the results were staggering.

 I stopped being a CEO after my last agency sale.
 For the past few years my life has been filled with the (very real) pleasure of being the external advisor.
-We use those bulletproof processes and frameworks to deliver 20% profits and 100% growth over a couple of years.
+I use those bulletproof processes and frameworks to deliver 20% profits and 2 or 3x growth over a couple of years.
 And of just as much value, founders get the support they simply can’t get from anyone else in their lives.

 If you’d like to know more about how to grow your company, listen to this half hour SmallSparkTheory podcast which goes into much more depth about my approach and how it works in practice.

 If you’d like help making your next big leap, get in touch to arrange a chat.